When Johnny Cash Made ABC Censors Walk The Line

 Castles, Kafka, Controversy: My Days in Czechoslovakia

-I touched down in Prague in April 1991 to launch a PR campaign for Westinghouse Electric Corporation – 16 months after the collapse of communism.
+I touched down in Prague in April 1991 to launch a public relations campaign for Westinghouse Electric Corporation – 16 months after the collapse of communism.
 And that’s when my real PR education began.
-Forging relationships with skeptical journalists is hard enough, but imagine the difficulty of communicating to audiences stifled by 50 years of communist propaganda.
-I wanted to communicate facts, but first I had to gain trust.
-Sometimes I felt a bit like a propagandist myself!
+Forging relationships with skeptical journalists is hard enough, but imagine the difficulty of communicating to audiences stifled by 50 years of … Read more

 Benicio of the Bull